Innovations: Celebrating 70 Years

 Laser fusion ignites

 Detonation detectionLos Alamos X-ray detector launched aboard GPS Satellite.
-The goal of these satellites was to support space–based positioning, navigation and to monitor for nuclear detonations.
+The goal of these concept-validation satellites was to monitor for nuclear detonations.

 Piggybacking on GPS